Karamat: Quranic exegesis

-Sacred history

-The Qur'an does not mention any miracle for Adam (Adem) who though an Islamic prophet was not supposed to convince anybody of God's message.
-Sura (verse) 11 (Hūd) and 23 (Al-Mu’minoon) mention miracles of Noah (Nuh), "The oven (tannur) out of which the water burst and announced the flood".
-Hud, prophet for the ancient tribe of ʿĀd and the first of five Arabian prophets of the Qur'an, does not have any particular miracle (thus according to historian Denis Gril prefiguring Muhammad).
-(See Q. for his response when he was rebuked for not producing a miracle.)

 Code 19

 The term Quran code (also known as Code 19) refers to the claim that the Quranic text contains a hidden mathematically complex code.
 Advocates think that the code represents a mathematical proof of the divine authorship of the Quran and they also think that it can be used to identify orthographic errors within the Quranic text.
 Proponents of the Quran code claim that the Quran code is based on statistical procedures.

 In the United States, at the end of the 20th century, the Egyptian Quranist Muslim biochemist Rashad Khalifa developed a theological doctrine that influenced Quranists in many other countries.
 With the help of computers, he carried out a numerical analysis of the Quran, which according to him clearly proved that it is of divine origin.
 The number 19, which is mentioned in chapter 74 of the Quran as being "one of the greatest miracles" played the fundamental role, which according to Khalifa can be found everywhere in the structure of the Quran, and the fact that a Quranist discovered such a big miracle proved the Quranist approach.
 Khalifa also cited Quran's chapter 74, verse 30: "Over it is nineteen".
 The movement popularized the phrase: "The Quran, the whole Quran, and nothing but the Quran."
-Some objected to these beliefs and, in 1990, Khalifa was assassinated by someone associated with the Sunni group Jamaat ul-Fuqra.
+Some objected to these beliefs and, in 1990, Khalifa was assassinated by someone associated with the Salafi jihadi group Jamaat ul-Fuqra.